 If you would like to stay there, you can find available hotels here:

-By the way, we stayed in Los Cristianos - lively tourist resort located in southwest coast of Tenerife.
-The majority of hotels there are located close to the beach.
+We stayed in Los Cristianos - lively tourist resort located on the southwest coast of Tenerife.
+The majority of the hotels there are located close to the beach.
 Lots of tourist attractions.
 Suitable for beachgoers and people looking for nightlife.

 You may check available hotels here:

 Besides Garachico, Puerto Santiago is one of the best quiet places to stay in Tenerife.
 Charming little town for travelers looking for a getaway.
 Great places if you would like to visit La Gomera island - there are direct boats cruising to this island every day.

 You can check available accommodation in this low key resort here:

 The best way to explore the island is to rent a car.
 Car rental companies in Tenerife are customer-oriented and, because of huge competition, the rental prices are low.

 You can check available options and deals here: